jellythewobbly/For-the-Love-of-JavaScript/README.md

 #### Implicit coercion

-Javascript will attempt to coerce an unexpected value type to the expected type Does not work with addition as it leads to concatenation
+Javascript will attempt to coerce an unexpected value type to the expected type.

+Does not work with addition as it leads to concatenation

 ```js